hashicorp/nomad/website/source/docs/jobspec/index.html.md

 The `task` object supports the following keys:

-* `driver` - Specifies the driver that should be used to run the task.
-See the driver documentation for what is available.
+* `driver` - Specifies the task driver that should be used to run the task.
+See the [driver documentation](/docs/drivers/index.html) for what is available.
 Examples include "docker", "qemu", "java", and "exec".

 * `constraint` - This can be provided multiple times to define additional constraints.
 See the constraint reference for more details.